Content Pruning: Remove Low-Quality Content to Improve SEO

 After you did you audit, you have a list of pages/documents to prune.
 However, you don't want to prune all of those pages right away but categorize them by severity.
 You should start with about 3 buckets of pages and first fix/improve those that are in the worst condition.
 Then you want to wait for 1-3 weeks and see if any improvements happen.
 Then, you roll out fixes and improvements for the next bucket.

 You find the optimal categorization by combining all factors: traffic, backlinks, engagement signals, etc. For example, one bucket contains pages with little or no traffic but some backlinks.
 Another contains pages that have no backlinks and no traffic at all, etc.

 Keep in mind that remove low-performing content your organic traffic can still take a hit.
 As with disavowing links, be careful and don't remove everything in one go.
 Make it a staged process, focusing on the content that's performing worst first.
 Then wait a few weeks to see what happens, before continuing with pruning.

-Keep track of content that’s definitely going to become outdated and schedule updates for it.
-You can just set a reminder in your calendar, but as the number of reminders increase and the size of your time increases too, you want to put this in a central place: a content calendar.
+Keep track of content that's definitely going to become outdated and schedule updates for it.
+You can just set a reminder in your calendar, but as the number of reminders increase and the size of your time increases too, you want to put this in a central place: (opens in a new tab).

 What kind of content becomes outdated?

-Let’s take for example Times Higher Education’s list of best universities, which is updated yearly.
+Let's take for example (opens in a new tab), which is updated yearly.
 They know in advance that there will be content changes coming up, and so they—and also other parties that always reference their lists—can prepare changes well in advance.